Columns

 What began as a fertiliser proposal has evolved into a test of institutional confidence, foreign investment, and economic transformation.Benjamin Becker

-These issues must also be viewed against the backdrop of a world increasingly defined by geopolitical tensions, energy insecurity, supply chain disruptions and intensifying competition for strategic investment.
+These issues must also be viewed against the backdrop of a world increasingly defined by geopolitical tensions, energy insecurity, supply-chain disruptions, and intensifying competition for strategic investment.
 Countries capable of converting strategic resources into productive industrial assets are increasingly securing advantages that extend far beyond individual projects.
-For Nepal, the fertiliser proposal therefore represents a question about the country’s ability to position itself within a changing global economy.
+For Nepal, the fertiliser proposal therefore represents more than a manufacturing facility; it represents a question about the country’s ability to position itself within a changing global economy.

-Following 20 months of rigorous preparation, the government took the resulting Detailed Feasibility Study Report (DFSR) and filed it for an additional, extensive international review by PricewaterhouseCoopers (PwC) to verify its economic and technical viability.
-Equally important, the 61st meeting of the Investment Board Nepal directed the formation of a multi-institutional committee making up representatives from 11 relevant government institutions and sectoral experts.
+Equally important, the 61st meeting of the Investment Board Nepal directed the formation of a multi-institutional committee making up representatives from eleven relevant government institutions and sectoral experts.

-Together, the PwC review and the 11-member committee demonstrate that the project has already been subjected to extensive technical, commercial, financial and institutional scrutiny.
+Together, the PwC review and the eleven-member committee demonstrate that the project has already been subjected to extensive technical, commercial, financial, and institutional scrutiny.
 The issue before policymakers is therefore no longer whether the proposal has been evaluated.
 The issue is whether the decision-making mechanisms established by Nepal’s own investment framework can now bring that evaluation process to a conclusion.

-The participation of the MAIRE Group of companies significantly enhances the credibility of the proposed undertaking.
-The backing of the MAIRE Group and its subsidiaries provides the project with proven global technology and engineering credibility.
-NEXTCHEM provides advanced capabilities in green hydrogen, decarbonization, carbon capture, circular economy solutions and sustainable industrial systems, bringing together a fully integrated platform that combines proven fertiliser technology with next-generation industrial innovation.
+The participation of MAIRE Group of companies significantly enhances the credibility of the proposed undertaking.
+Through its engineering organisations, MAIRE has contributed to the development of more than 175 ammonia and urea facilities worldwide.
+Its subsidiary Stamicarbon has remained one of the fertiliser industry’s most respected technology licensors, having licensed technologies for more than 250 fertiliser plants globally since the 1950s.
+NEXTCHEM provides advanced capabilities in green hydrogen, decarbonization, carbon capture, circular economy solutions, and sustainable industrial systems, bringing together a fully integrated platform that combines proven fertiliser technology with next-generation industrial innovation.

 The significance of the project becomes even more apparent when viewed through the lens of global industrial transformation.
 Around the world, governments increasingly seek projects that align with long-term energy transition strategies while strengthening economic resilience and strategic autonomy.